-- (i) The OCSD will maintain records of professional development successfully completed by all teachers, especially for certificate holders.
-These records will be kept electronically and retained by the school district for at least seven years from the date of completion of the professional development by the professional certificate holder and shall be available for review by the State Education Department. - (ii) The OCSD will maintain documentation of the implementation of the mentoring program described in the Professional Development Plan.
+- (i) The OCSD will maintain records of professional development successfully completed by all teachers, through My Learning Plan.
+These records will be kept electronically and retained by the school district for at least seven years from the date of completion of the professional development.
+But a CTLE certificate holder shall maintain a record of completed CTLE as described by the State.
+Individual CTLE Record Keeping Form - (ii) The OCSD will maintain a documentation of the implementation of the mentoring program described in the Professional Development Plan.
 This information will be maintained by the school district for at least seven years from the date of completion of the mentoring activity and shall be available for review by the State Education Department.